Teenage Sexting Statistics Revisited

 WebWatcher lets you monitor cell phones to see every text message they send or receive - remotely from your computer.
 It's easy to set up on the phone, and entirely invisible.
 Just install the software onto the phone you want to monitor by sending it a text message and you will then be able to secretly see all sent & received text messages from that phone.

 You will see everything they do, sext and text.
 In addition, you can see it from anywhere.
 Just log into your account and see a full record of all the text messages - who they communicated with and both sides of the conversation.
-Available now for the BlackBerry.
+Available now for iOS and Android.

 On Sale Today for $99.95 - Regular Price is $160